atoffano/PFP_baselines/README.md

 diamond blastp --very-sensitive --db data/swissprot/2024_01/swissprot_2024_01_proteins_set.dmnd --query data/swissprot/2024_01/swissprot_2024_01.fasta --out data/swissprot/2024_01/diamond_swissprot_2024_01_alignment.tsv -e 0.001
 ```
 This step creates a Diamond database from the SwissProt protein sequences and performs a sequence alignment to find similar proteins.
 The output will be stored in `data/swissprot/2024_01/diamond_swissprot_2024_01_alignment.tsv`.
-Note that as the 2024 release of SwissProt contains >500,000 proteins, the all-vs-all alignment step can be long (about 1 hour).
+Note that as the 2024 release of SwissProt contains over 570,000 proteins, the all-vs-all alignment step can be long (about 1 hour).

 ### 4. Preparing the evaluation
-To evaluate the performance of a method, IC-weighted scores are used.
-These scores are computed based on the Information Content (IC) of the GO terms, which is derived from the background distribution of GO terms in the dataset.
+To evaluate the performance of a method, $IC$-weighted scores are used.
+These scores are computed based on the Information Content ($IC$) of the GO terms, which is derived from the background distribution of GO terms in the dataset.
 Background files needs to be generated prior to running the baselines.
 Example for the ATGO dataset:
 ```sh